Joel Silva (footballer, born 1989)

-Joel Alberto Silva Estigarribia (born 13 January 1989) is a Paraguayan international footballer who plays as a goalkeeper.
+Joel Alberto Silva Estigarribia (born 13 January 1989) is a Paraguayan international footballer who plays as a goalkeeper for Colombian club Deportes Quindío.

 Career

 Born in Carapeguá, Silva has played for Guaraní, Luqueño and Deportes Tolima.

 He made his international debut for Paraguay in 2011, and appeared at the 2009 FIFA U-20 World Cup where he was the team captain.

+After leaving Deportivo Capiatá, Silva played for Olimpia (2019–2020) and Fernando de la Mora (2022–2023) in Paraguay, before a spell at River Plate of the Paraguayan División Intermedia.

+On 29 January 2026, Silva returned to Colombian football, signing with Deportes Quindío of the Categoría Primera B on a contract until December 2026.